rancher/elemental-docs/docs/troubleshooting-support.md

 # Elemental Support

-The `elemental-support` is a utility program that collects all information about the machine where the elemental stack is running.
+The `elemental-support` is a utility program that collects all information about the machine where the Elemental stack is running.

 When troubleshooting issues with any Elemental node, it is possible to generate a compressed file containing logs and config files.
 Be aware that **the tar.gz generated file may contain sensitive information**, like access tokens to the management cluster and more.